ajbrookhouse/WSU_PlantBio_ML/Instructions/outputTools.md

 ![Output Tools Screen](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/outputToolsScreenshot.png)

+> Both making geometries and getting model output stats can be done on a cropped version of the model output.
+Just fill out the x, y, and z min and max fields before clicking the button.
+> If you want to create a downsampled version of the geometry, type a downscaling factor into the Downscaling Factor field.
+This factor works on all three axis, for example if you use a downscaling factor of 2, all three axis will be halved in size meaning the total volume will be reduced by 8.

 # Make Geometries

 This makes 3D files that can be opened up both with this program, and also other popular 3D programs such as Blender.